Martin Lewis shares ‘hacks and tips’ for last-minute Christmas shopping

 Could you get cash back?

-The money experts also recommends shoppers find out if they can get cash back on their spending, which gives a welcome return on spending and will usually be compatible with any discount codes.
+The money experts also recommend shoppers find out if they can get cash back on their spending, which gives a welcome return on spending and is usually compatible with any discount codes.

 Several high street banks are currently offering credit and debit cards with a small amount of cash back.
 For instance, Nationwide is currently offering 1 per cent cash back – up to £60 a month – for a year after bankers switch to its Nationwide FlexDirect account (which will also net them a £175 bonus).

-Lloyds similarly is offering an ‘Ultra’ credit card that pays one per cent uncapped cash back for a year.
-As with all credit cards, it’s essential it is paid off each month in full to avoid penalties.
+Lloyds similarly is offering an Ultra credit card that pays 1 per cent uncapped cash back for a year.
+As with all credit cards, it’s essential that it is paid off each month in full to avoid penalties.

-Cash back can also be earned for customers of digital bank Monzo, that offers a return when shopping with specific retailers (participating stores refresh on a rolling basis).
-This will regularly yield offers like 10 per cent back from retailers like Asda and ASOS.
+Cash back can also be earned for customers of digital bank Monzo, which offers a return when shopping with specific retailers (participating stores refresh on a rolling basis).
+This will regularly yield offers like 10 per cent back from retailers like Asda and Asos.

 Know your rights

-Meanwhile, purchasing in store guarantees no right to return good unless they are faulty.
+Meanwhile, purchasing in-store guarantees no right to return goods unless they are faulty.
 Some stores may allow returns, but they do not have to by law.

 Mr Lewis advises: “It may lose some of the romance of Christmas, but if you’re buying someone an expensive gift, it is worth opening it and checking it’s not faulty while you’re still within the time limit to return it, just in case.”